Kenny Boynton

-Kenny Boynton Jr. (born May 12, 1991) is an American professional basketball player for BCM Gravelines-Dunkerque of the LNB Pro A. He played college basketball for the University of Florida.
+Kenneth Franklin Boynton (born May 12, 1991) is an American professional basketball player who last played for Zhejiang Lions of the Chinese Basketball Association (CBA).
+He played college basketball for the University of Florida.

 High school

 Boynton attended American Heritage School where he was a standout basketball player.
 In his senior season, Boynton averaged 33.0 points per game.
 He finished his high school career as the third-leading scorer in Florida high school basketball history.
 Kenny was also named to the 2009 McDonald's All-American Boys Game and the Parade All-America first team.

 College career

 In his first season at Florida, Boynton averaged 14 points per game and 2.7 assists per game.

 In Boynton's sophomore season, he had a slight increase in scoring, averaging 14.2 points per game to go along with 2.6 assists per game.
 He was also named to the All-SEC Second Team.
 In the 2011 NCAA Men's Division I Basketball Tournament, Florida reached the Elite Eight, but then lost to the Butler Bulldogs after Boynton missed a three pointer with less than 20 seconds left in the game.

 On December 19, 2011, Boynton was named SEC Player of the Week after registering 22 points, two assists, one rebound and a steal in a win over Texas A&M. In Boynton's junior season, Florida once again made the NCAA Tournament, but lost to the Louisville Cardinals in the Elite Eight.
 On April 5, 2012 Boynton announced that he would return for his senior season at Florida.

 In Boynton's senior season, the Gators advanced to the Elite Eight for the third consecutive year where they were defeated by Michigan.